tech on the net

-There are three different syntaxes for these types of statements.
+There are different syntaxes for the IF-THEN-ELSE statement.

 IF condition THEN